-Finally, the Fraser Institute is a right-wing free-market think tank which advocates for neoliberal economic policies through its in-house research and media commentary activities.
-Through its proclaimed mission of "advancing the wellbeing of all Canadians", the Fraser Institute could be said to advance the "appeal to wellbeing" and "no sticks, just carrots"

-discourses, given its prioritization of the free market as the solution to social and economic problems, and its vocal opposition to government regulation.
+Finally, the Fraser Institute is a right-wing free-market think tank which advocates for neoliberal economic policies through its in-house research and media commentary activities (Corporate Mapping Project, 2024).
+Through its proclaimed mission of "advancing the wellbeing of all Canadians", the Fraser Institute could be said to advance the "appeal to wellbeing" and "no sticks, just carrots" discourses, given its prioritization of the free market as the solution to social and economic problems, and its vocal opposition to government regulation.

 ⇒ Conduct a qualitative content analysis of the campaign media produced by each of the political parties in the most recent B.C. provincial election, to identify which delay discourses are in use, by whom, and how often.
+There are many benefits to the use of qualitative research methods, which are outlined in Lloyd and Gifford (2024).